MetalBlockchain/metal-docs/docs/subnets/install-metal-cli.md

 ## Checking Your Installation

-You can test your installation by running `avalanche --version`.
+You can test your installation by running `metal --version`.
 The tool should print the running version.

 ## Updating